mav01-code/mav01-code/README.md

 - 👀 I’m interested in Web & App Development
 - 🌱 I’m currently learning Dart,JavaScript and backend development.
 - 💞️ I’m looking to collaborate on projects related to Web development
-- 📫 How to reach me through email- marreddyakshayavarshini@gmail.com
+- 📫 Reach me through email- marreddyakshayavarshini@gmail.com

 <!---
 mav01-code/mav01-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.